khalid-hussain/HisnulMuslim/README.md

 I'm getting tired of poorly written apps.

 # Constraints
-The following are some constraints at the moment:
 1. App will support platforms 4.1.2 (JellyBean) and upwards.
 This may change later.

 # (Intended) Features